ENNAJIHYassin/Computer-Vision-Project/README.md

 (Please refer to the png file uploaded into this repository for some sample results)

-NOTE: If you want to copy ant snipet of code from this repository, please ask permission first.
-As the code is not my sole propriety, it still belongs to the company in which I have done the internship. should you have any inquiry, please contact me here: Ennajihyassin@gmail.com
+NOTE: If you want to copy any snipet of code from this repository, please ask permission first.
+As the code is not my sole propriety, it still belongs to the company I have conducted this project for.
+Should you have any inquiry, I'll be happy to help: Ennajihyassin@gmail.com